Home Majors Marine Sciences

-Marine Sciences Degree
+Marine Sciences

 Students study ocean systems including marine biology, oceanography, marine chemistry, and coastal geology to understand the world's oceans and their interconnected ecosystems.
 Graduates typically pursue careers in marine research, NOAA, environmental consulting, aquaculture, and coastal resource management agencies.
 The growing focus on ocean conservation, climate science, and sustainable fisheries is increasing demand for marine scientists.

-What Marine Sciences Graduates Do
+What Marine Sciences graduates do

 Your career in marine sciences will likely begin far from a corner office.
 You’ll be in the field as an environmental scientist, collecting water samples to test for microplastics, or on a research vessel deploying sensors to track ocean currents.
 Back on shore, you'll spend your days in a lab analyzing that data and writing detailed reports for government agencies or private consulting firms.
 Other paths might see you working as a geoscientist, using sonar and GIS to map the seafloor for coastal engineering or offshore energy projects.